 RCM scanning unit is connected via standard C-mount adapters between the microscope and camera.
 The laser light is fed into the RCM unit via a single mode fibre connector (both standard connectors).

-Wavelengths: from 405 upwards.
-RCM is designed as a 4 colour system as standard.
+Wavelengths: For ‘RCM visible’ the lasers with wavelength from 405 upwards are suitable.
+RCM is designed as a 4 colour system.
 We offer a flexible laser solution that can be equipped with 1 to 4 lasers.
 Laser lines can be upgraded at later stage as well.
-As the RCM is so sensitive, we only need low power lasers (max 25mW).
-The advantage of these low power lasers is that the lifetime is much longer.
+As the RCM is sensitive, we only need low power lasers (max 25 mW).
+The advantage of the low power lasers is the significantly longer lifetime.